virajrank48-max/virajrank48-max/README.md

 ## About Me

-- 🎓 M.Sc.
-Economics (Data Analytics), Expected 2027
-- 📊 Interested in **Data Analytics, Econometrics & Quantitative Research**
-- 💻 Python, R, SQL, STATA & Power BI
-- 📈 Statistical Analysis, Predictive Modelling & Data Visualization
+I am a MSc Economics (Data Analytics) student with hands-on experience in econometrics, big-data processing, predictive modelling, and machine learning.
+Skilled in Python, R, SQL, Apache Spark, HDFS, and statistical modelling, with a focus on translating financial and economic data into actionable business insights.

 ---